ctb/pygr/doc/rest/tutorials/alignment.rst

    >>> simple_al[ival] += rat[42:62]
    >>> simple_al[ival] += frog[38:58]

-And, finally, build it and delete the in-memory handle:
+And, finally, build it and then delete the in-memory handle (to emulate quitting Python and starting from scratch):

    >>> simple_al.build(saveSeqDict=True)
    >>> del simple_al